No Gin Without Botanicals

 The evergreen lemon trees produce oblong oval fruits with yellow or green-yellow peel.
-The juicy, acidic flesh contains around 3.5 to 8 % citric acid and plenty of vitamin C. Lemon slices are often used as garnish for cocktails.
+The juicy, acidic flesh contains around 3.5 to 8 % citric acid and plenty of vitamin C. Lemon slices are often used as a garnish for cocktails.
 Numerous oil glands are in the peel, giving it an aromatic fragrance.
-Thus the essential oils also give THE DUKE Gin a fresh fruit note.
-The lemons are peeled by hand by our distillers before the peel is macerated.
+Thus the essential oils also give THE DUKE Gin a fresh fruity note.
+The lemons we use are peeled by hand by our distillers before the peel is macerated.

 Lavenderblossoms – The Floral note

 The plant genus Lavendula also includes the plant species Lavandula angustifolia, which is called true lavender in German.
 This is the very plant that is almost always meant when it comes to lavender.
 The typical colour of the flowers also gives the name to the corresponding shade of colour, which is close to violet.
 Despite its love of warmth, it thrives well in Germany and its neighbouring countries.
 The lavender is a gray-felted, hairy and aromatic shrub.
 The inflorescences are spike-like and somewhat reminiscent of cereals.
 The calyx of the flower is grey-violet, short fluffy and egg-shaped-tube-like.
 The violet corolla is slightly double-lipped.
 The flowering period is from June to August.
 Lavender is a plant that is often used in medicine and perfumery.
 The floral, sweetish to tart lavender scent may be intense and distinctive in itself, but it gives the juniper distillate a pleasantly light floral note.